History of Easter: Why Bunnies and Eggs?

-Among other issues decided at the Council, the Emperor wanted Easter not to be tied to Passover in the Jewish lunar calendar of Nisan but to be computed independently on a single Sunday, observed worldwide, using calculations practiced for some time in both Rome and Alexandria, even though they had different methods for calculating the Spring equinox.
+Among other issues decided at the Council, the Emperor wanted Easter not to be tied to Passover in the Jewish lunar calendar month of Nisan but to be computed independently on a single Sunday, observed Empire-wide, using calculations practiced for some time in both Rome and Alexandria, even though they had different methods for calculating the Spring equinox.

 Though it was not immediately adopted everywhere, eventually, it was observed on

 the first Sunday after the full moon following the vernal equinox.

 It would be fixed yearly at Alexandria, Egypt, then the center of astronomical science.
 The date is an approximation and may differ from year to year.

 This means Easter’s date may vary as much as 35 days!